-Welcome to the 2023-24 academic year!
-We are thrilled to have both new and returning students join us for what promises to be an exciting time in the UGME program.
-This year, we have several plans in place to enhance your learning experience.
+Welcome to the 2024-25 academic year!
+We are thrilled to have both new and returning students join us for what promises to be another great year in the UGME program.
+We are confident that you will have a fantastic learning experience.

-One of the highlights for this year is the implementation of curriculum renewal plans for Year 2 of the program.
-We have carefully considered student feedback and made important changes to Year 1 based on your evaluations.
+At the completion of each academic year, we carefully consider student feedback and make important changes to the curriculum based on your evaluations.
 Your feedback is invaluable in shaping our program, and we appreciate the support of the SMSS and individual students in providing it.
 We see you as partners in our mission to continuously improve and grow.
+In each syllabus there is a section that outlines changes that we have made in each course based on student feedback.
+Be sure to look for it to see concrete ways we are working to make the program the best it can be for you.